orbiting/docs/guides/how-to-run.md

 ### 1. Setup the Backends

-Follow the [How to run](https://github.com/orbiting/backends/tree/readme-quickstart#how-to-run--development) of the backends repo.
+See the [how to run](https://github.com/orbiting/backends#how-to-run--development) readme section of the backends repo.

 ### 2. Setup the Frontends